Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Ideally, you’ll have several of these.

-Possible sources of editorial reviews:
+Potential sources of editorial reviews:

-a celebrity or influencer (anyone who has an audience of followers who would be interested in your book); another author who’s at least as well-known as you; a newspaper, magazine, or academic journal; a blog, blogger, or journalist; a professor; a professional reviewer; a review/feedback/results from a book award competition; or a person who runs a company or organization relevant to your book.
+A celebrity or influencer (anyone who has an audience of followers who would be interested in your book); another author who’s at least as well-known as you; a newspaper, magazine, or academic journal; a blog, blogger, or journalist; a professor; a professional reviewer; a review/feedback/results from a book award competition; or a person who runs a company or organization relevant to your book.
 These are just a few suggestions.

 You also need to ask.
 Volunteer your book!